 - Overall, we rate Mercola.com a Quackery-level pseudoscience website that sometimes advocates for dangerous, inaction or action, to serious health issues.

 Factual Reporting: LOW

-Mercola.com, is an alternative medicine website, Founded in 1998, by Joseph Michael Mercola, who is an osteopathic physician, and web entrepreneur, who markets a variety of controversial dietary supplements and medical devices through this website.
+Mercola.com is an alternative medicine website, Founded in 1998 by Joseph Michael Mercola, an osteopathic physician and web entrepreneur who markets various controversial dietary supplements and medical devices through this website.

 Funded by / Ownership

-The Mercola website is owned by Dr. Joseph Mercola owns the website, and it is funded through advertising and questionable supplements/products on an online store.
+Dr. Joseph Mercola owns the website, and it is funded through advertising and questionable supplements/products on an online store.

 Analysis / Bias

-In review, Mercola and colleagues advocate a number of unproven alternative health notions including homeopathy, while promoting anti-vaccine positions.
+In review, Mercola and colleagues advocate many unproven alternative health notions, including homeopathy, while promoting anti-vaccine positions.
 Further, in 2011, Joseph Mercola donated 1 million dollars to an organization that opposes vaccinations.
-Mercola also claims increased cancer risks from mobile devices, which has been labeled pseudoscience by scientists’ consensus.
+They also claim increased cancer risks from mobile devices, labeled pseudoscience by scientists’ consensus.
 In general, they frequently promote pseudoscience and make false claims.

 Failed Fact Checks (a small sampling of dozens)